 This is something that you may want to tweak over time.
 Money market yields have been pretty low in the last few years, so companies that kept more money in their operating accounts weren’t losing much.
 But interest rates are rising, and that may affect your decision.

-It’s a good idea to have a cash management policy that outlines these guidelines, and is approved by your board of directors.
+It’s a good idea to have a cash management policy that outlines these guidelines, and is approved by your board of directors - check our our templated startup investment management policy statement.
 But the most important thing is don’t forget to put money in your operating account.
 If you have questions about cash management, operating accounts, or startup banking, please let us know.

 Cash management can help startups generate more yield by ensuring that cash is being used efficiently and effectively to support the growth and development of the business.
 Startups can invest excess cash in short-term, low-risk investments to generate additional yield, and that could be enough to fund another engineering position.
 Other cash management strategies include negotiating with your bank for better interest rates, creating bond ladders with Treasury bills, or even shifting your funds to a money market fund account.
 Start by talking to your bank’s cash management or treasury management department to see what options they can recommend.